QCD mesonic screening masses using Gribov quantization: Introduction

 Since QCD's infrared (IR) region is strongly coupled, the conventional resummed perturbative approach will not give appropriate results~\cite{Andersen:2004fp}.
-One of the effective ways to handle the IR region is to consider the Gribov-Zwanziger approach~\cite{Gribov:1977wm, Zwanziger:1989mf} (For recent reviews on Gribov-Zwanziger approach, see~\cite{Dokshitzer:2004ie, Vandersickel:2012tz} and some recent works on extended Gribov approach follow~\cite{Dudal:2008sp, Capri:2016aqq, Dudal:2017kxb, Gotsman:2020ryd, Gotsman:2020mpg, Justo:2022vwa, Gracey:2010cg}).
-This approach improves Yang-Mills theory's infrared dynamics by removing the leftover gauge transformations after employing the Faddeev-Popov quantization.
-In recent years this approach has been utilized to improve the thermodynamic quantities in QCD by evaluating free energy ~\cite{Fukushima:2013xsa}.
+One of the effective ways to handle the IR region is to consider the Gribov-Zwanziger approach~\cite{Gribov:1977wm, Zwanziger:1989mf} (For recent reviews on Gribov-Zwanziger approach, see~\cite{Dokshitzer:2004ie, Vandersickel:2012tz} and some recent works on extended Gribov-Zwanziger approach follow~\cite{Dudal:2008sp, Capri:2016aqq, Dudal:2017kxb, Gotsman:2020ryd, Gotsman:2020mpg, Justo:2022vwa, Gracey:2010cg}) and the references therein.
+In these extended Gribov-Zwanziger models, first introduced in ref.~\cite{Dudal:2008sp}, the effect of local composite operators, which consist of a mass term, has been explored, and it has been found that the inclusion of the mass term in the propagator gives results which match very well with the lattice simulations results in the infrared domain.
+Also in ref.~\cite{Tissier:2010ts} the authors have calculated the gluon and ghost propagators to study the IR physics at zero temperature by including the mass term in usual Faddev Popov action, which are in excellent agreement with lattice results.
+Although the infrared domain of QCD is non-perturbative, once the Gribov copies effects are introduced, QCD can be treated perturbatively (or semi-perturbatively) in the infrared.
+Also, it has been observed in Monte-Carlo simulations that the Yang-Mills coupling constant in the infrared is compatible with a perturbative expansion once the mass effects in the propagator have been included.
+For more details on this, see the recent review in ref.~\cite{Pelaez:2021tpq} In recent years the general Gribov approach, without any mass term in the propagator, has been utilized to improve the thermodynamic quantities in QCD by evaluating free energy ~\cite{Fukushima:2013xsa}.
 Also, in kinetic theory, the transport coefficients have been explored using this scheme in ref.~\cite{Florkowski:2015dmm, Florkowski:2015rua,Jaiswal:2020qmj}.
 In this approach, the gluon propagator modifies its form, and a new (chromo)magnetic scale enters the theory through the mass parameter.
-Using the modified gluon propagator in Gribov action, quark dispersion relation~\cite{Su:2014rma}, the dilepton production rate and quark number susceptability~\cite{Bandyopadhyay:2015wua} have been calculated, which sheds light on some of the new physical insights of the said observables.
-Recently, this approach has been applied to heavy quark phenomenology to study the heavy quark potential~\cite{Wu:2022nbv} and heavy quark diffusion coefficient~\cite{Madni:2022bea}.
+Using the modified gluon propagator in Gribov action, quark dispersion relation~\cite{Su:2014rma}, the dilepton production rate along with quark number susceptability~\cite{Bandyopadhyay:2015wua} and electromagnetic debye mass~\cite{Bandyopadhyay:2023yjp} have been calculated, which sheds light on some of the new physical insights of the said observables.
+Recently, this approach has been applied to heavy quark phenomenology to study the heavy quark potential~\cite{Bandyopadhyay:2023yjp, Wu:2022nbv, Debnath:2023dhs} and heavy quark diffusion coefficient~\cite{Madni:2022bea}.